AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 The subteam cut the pipe to be a particular length prior to taking measurements.
 1. Acquire a transparent PVC pipe of approximately 1” diameter, a Sawzall reciprocating saw, colored tape in two shades, permanent markers, measuring tape, and a caliper.
 2. Use a measuring tape and marker to indicate a length of 0.5 m on the PVC pipe.
 Cut the PVC pipe using the Sawzall such that it matches this length.
 3. Wrap tape of opposing colors on opposing ends of the pipe, but *leave several inches between the edge of the pipe and the tape itself*.
 The tape should be several inches from the edge of the pipe.
-Use this tape to maintain consistent awareness of the ends of the pipe.
+Use this tape to maintain awareness of the pipe's orientation.

 **Measurement**
 1. Use a caliper to take the following measurements on both opposite ends of the pipe:
 - Measure the thickness of the pipe’s wall in three locations.
 Compute the average thickness of the pipe’s wall.
 - Measure the diameter of the pipe (including the wall) in three locations.
 These measurements are of the pipe’s “outer diameter”.
 Compute the average outer diameter of the pipe.
 - Subtract twice the wall’s thickness from the outer diameter; the difference is the “inner diameter”.
 Use this quantity to calculate the cross-sectional area of the pipe.
-2. Compute the average cross-sectional area of the pipe, using the measurements from both ends.
+2. Compute the average cross-sectional area of the pipe, using the measurements taken at both ends.

 ### Fabrication Manual